gr2m/octokit-app-example/README.md

 ## Dreamcode

 The currently working code exists in [index.js](/index.js).

-Ideally, the code should look like this instead
+See [Changes](#changes) below for the original version and the iterations towards this dreamcode:

 ```js
 const { App } = require("@octokit/app");